-On 21 December 2017, Construcciones y Auxiliar de Ferrocarriles, S.A. registered on the Irish Stock Exchange a Euro Commercial Paper Programme for a maximum amount of EUR 200 million, which was renewed on 19 December 2018.
-In 2018 placements were made under this programme, which were well received by investors and which the Group used as an alternative source of financing to the existing lines of credit, thereby diversifying the source of financing and adding an additional source of liquidity.
+On 21 December 2017, Construcciones y Auxiliar de Ferrocarriles, S.A. registered on the Irish Stock Exchange a Euro Commercial Paper Programme for a maximum amount of EUR 200 million, which was renewed on 19 December 2018 and again more recently in December 2019, whereby the original amount was increased to EUR 250 million.
+In 2019 placements were made under this programme, which were well received by investors and which the Group used as an alternative source of financing to the existing lines of credit, thereby diversifying the source of financing and adding an additional source of liquidity.